Lif-a-nova/Lif-a-nova/README.md

 - 📫 How to reach me:
   -- Email: lif-a-nova@yandex.ru
   -- Telegram: @lif_a_nova
-- ⚡ Real facts:🐲
+- ⚡ Real facts:
-    - 我学习汉语 - I learn Chinese
+    - 🐲 我学习汉语 - I learn Chinese
     - 💿 I ride a monocycle

 ### Languages and Tools: